Run Control Group Version 2 on Oracle Linux

 54217

-Now that we found the processes the hard way, we can use systemd-cgls to show the same information in a tree-like view.
+Now that we have found the processes the hard way, we can use systemd-cgls to show the same information in a tree-like view.

 Note: When run from within the virtual filesystem, systemd-cgls limits the cgroup output to the current working directory.